Endodontics: Root Canal Procedures

 During a root canal procedure, we remove the pulp in a damaged tooth, clean out any residual tissues and seal or cap it with a filling or dental crown.
 This prevents the need for an extraction.

 The pulp of a tooth can become infected for many reasons and may need to be removed.
-Here are some main reasons patients come to us needing Root Canal Therapy:
+Here are some of the most common conditions that lead to needing root canal therapy:

 - Serious decay